-Electronic recordings of meetings or conversations are not normally permitted unless a complainant's own disability or special needs require it.
+Electronic recordings - these are not normally permitted unless a complainant's own disability or special needs require it.
 Prior knowledge and consent to electronic recordings must be sought from all parties attending before all meetings or conversations take place.
 Consent will be recorded in any minutes taken.

-The panel will not review any new complaints at this stage or consider evidence unrelated to the initial complaint.
-New complaints must be dealt with from Stage 1 of the procedure.
+New complaints - the panel will not review any new complaints at this stage or consider evidence unrelated to the initial complaint.
+New complaints must be dealt with from Stage 1.

-The hearing will be held in private.
-The clerk will welcome all parties, ensuring there is appropriate separate waiting space.
-Both parties must enter the hearing at the same time.

-Although the panel will follow formal procedures, the chair will conduct the meeting as informally as possible, making sure all parties feel at ease and treat each other with respect and courtesy.
+Procedure for the hearing - the Clerk meets both parties, ensuring there is appropriate separate waiting space.
+Both parties must enter the hearing at the same time, and it will be held in private.
+Although the panel will follow formal procedures, the Chair will conduct the meeting as informally as possible, making sure all parties feel at ease and treat each other with respect.
 Extra care will need to be taken if a child or young person is present.

-- 1. The chair of the panel will introduce everyone and explain that they are there to review the complaint with the aim of reaching a resolution for the complainant and the school.
-(Any witnesses or representatives are only required to attend to give their supporting information and may leave once they have done so.) - 2.
-The chair of the panel will give the complainant the opportunity to put their case forward without undue interruption.
+- 1. The Chair of the panel will introduce everyone and explain that they are there to review the complaint with the aim of reaching a resolution for the complainant and the school. - 2.
+The Chair of the panel will give the complainant the opportunity to put their case forward without undue interruption.
 The complainant may bring in any witnesses or representatives to give supporting information. - 3.
-The panel and the Headteacher (or SLT member) have the opportunity to ask any questions to establish facts and further their understanding.
+The panel and the Stage 1 investigator can then ask any questions of the complainant and/or their witnesses to establish facts and further their understanding.
 This is not an opportunity for cross examination. - 4.
-The chair of the panel will then give the Headteacher (or SLT member) the opportunity to put their case forward without undue interruption.
-The Headteacher (or SLT member) may bring in any witnesses or representatives to give supporting information. - 5.
-The panel and the complainant have the opportunity to ask any questions and clarify any points. - 6.
+The Chair of the panel will then give the Stage 1 investigator the opportunity to put their case forward without undue interruption.
+The Stage 1 investigator may bring in any witnesses or representatives to give supporting information. - 5.
+The panel and the complainant can ask any questions and clarify any points with the Stage 1 investigator and/or their witnesses. - 6.
 The complainant will then be invited to sum up their complaint. - 7.
-The Headteacher (or SLT member) will then be invited to sum up the school's actions and response to the complaint.

-- 8. The chair lets both parties know how they will be notified of the panel's findings, within agreed timescales.
-The chair draws the meeting to a close. - 9.
+The Stage 1 investigator will then be invited to sum up the school's actions and response to the complaint. - 8.
+The Chair lets both parties know how they will be notified of the panel's findings, within agreed timescales.
+The Chair draws the meeting to a close. - 9.
 Both parties leave at the same time.

-Once the complainant and the Headteacher (or SLT member) have withdrawn, the panel will deliberate and come to a decision whether:
+Once the complainant and the Stage 1 investigator have withdrawn, the panel will deliberate and come to a decision whether:

-- any fault was found (i.e. complaint upheld in whole or in part) - no faults were found (i.e. complaint not upheld)
+- any fault was found (ie complaint upheld in whole or in part) - no faults were found (ie complaint not upheld)